"Boot Camp" in

 Introduction to GIS with QGIS and R

-essential today for understanding what is happening around us.
-A commonly used application is QGIS,
+understanding what is happening around us.
+QGIS software is free, open-source, cross-platform

 learn the basics of GIS but do not have access to proprietary